cdktf/cdktf-provider-google/docs/networkConnectivityInternalRange.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.34.1/docs/resources/network_connectivity_internal_range#id NetworkConnectivityInternalRange#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.35.0/docs/resources/network_connectivity_internal_range#id NetworkConnectivityInternalRange#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `immutable`<sup>Optional</sup> <a name="immutable" id="@cdktf/provider-google.networkConnectivityInternalRange.NetworkConnectivityInternalRange.Initializer.parameter.immutable"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+Immutable ranges cannot have their fields modified, except for labels and description.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.35.0/docs/resources/network_connectivity_internal_range#immutable NetworkConnectivityInternalRange#immutable}

 ---